 Where to find the embed media:

 Just copy the URL and post it right into the post on the image.
-Make sure the link is not hyperlinked and the rest is taken care of by the WordPress.
+Make sure the link is not hyperlinked and the rest is taken care of by WordPress.
 This works with media files as well as with the files that have only text in them.
-All you have to do is to copy the URL from the address bar and paste it on the content like you do with a YouTube link.
+All you have to do is to copy the URL from the address bar and paste it on the content as you do with a YouTube link.

 Feature #10: Changing the Default Media Size